HYPERNETS/hypernets_processor/docs/sphinx/content/developers/automated.rst

 Examples
 -------------------

-As an example, the following steps are required to automatically process data transferred from the field (e.g., from a site called M1BE) to a server.
+As an example, the following steps are required to automatically process data transferred from the field (e.g. from a site called M1BE) to a server.

 After running the `hypernets_processor_setup` as follow::